-Note: This is the first in a series of Valor Water Analytics blog posts exploring water affordability, customer nonpayment, and technology that can enable utilities to deliver water more equitably and sustainably to all customers.
-It was originally posted to Valor Water Analytics on April 2, 2019.
+Note: This is the first in a series of Xylem formerly Valor Water Analytics blog posts exploring the water affordability crisis, customer nonpayment, and technology that can enable utilities to deliver water more equitably and sustainably to all customers.
+It was originally posted to Xylem formerly Valor Water Analytics on April 2, 2019.

 Where We Are: Assessment of Water Affordability Today